-- Find out whether your loved ones' doctors are board certified in oncology, hematology, and radiology, or in their specialty. - Find out if the doctor specializes in treating your kind of cancer.
+- Find out whether your loved one's doctors are board certified in oncology, hematology, and radiology, or in their specialty. - Find out if the doctor specializes in treating your loved one's cancer type.
+Ask if your loved one's doctors and cancer center use a multidisciplinary team approach in coordinating their treatment plan.

-- Ask if your loved ones' doctors and cancer center use a multidisciplinary team approach in coordinating their treatment plan. - Find out if the cancer center offers clinical trials. - Find out if the cancer center is designated as a comprehensive cancer center or community oncology program by the National Cancer Institute. - Ask your loved ones' doctors what the best way is to reach them.
+- Find out if the cancer center offers clinical trials. - Find out if the cancer center is designated as a comprehensive cancer center or community oncology program by the National Cancer Institute. - Ask your loved ones' doctors what the best way is to reach them.
 Do they have an oncology social worker or navigator available? - Do they use a patient portal where you and your loved one can track your medical information?